-- 1. To manage the Diocesan Safeguarding Team; - 2.
-To oversee the shaping and delivery of an annual training programme for clergy, Parish Safeguarding Officers, paid staff, PCC members and volunteers; - 3.
-To undertake and manage safeguarding casework on behalf of the diocese and Southwark Cathedral and to ensure all work is recorded in line with the House of Bishops safeguarding policy and guidance; - 4.
-To offer the diocese's professional safeguarding response to safeguarding concerns or allegations against church officers in line with the House of Bishops' safeguarding policy and guidance; - 5.
-To promote good practice in the support of children and young people and vulnerable adults in church communities across the diocese; - 6.
-To work co-operatively with the police, local authorities and other bodies in cases in which it is suspected that a child, young person or vulnerable adult has suffered abuse or is at risk of suffering abuse; - 7.
+- 1. To manage the Diocesan Safeguarding Team. - 2.
+To oversee the shaping and delivery of an annual training programme for clergy, Parish Safeguarding Officers, paid staff, PCC members and volunteers. - 3.
+To undertake and manage safeguarding casework on behalf of the diocese and Southwark Cathedral and to ensure all work is recorded in line with the House of Bishops safeguarding policy and guidance.
+The DSA will have their own caseload to manage. - 4.
+To offer the Diocese's professional safeguarding response to safeguarding concerns or allegations against church officers in line with the House of Bishops' safeguarding policy and guidance. - 5.
+To promote good practice in the support of children and young people and vulnerable adults in church communities across the Diocese. - 6.
+To work co-operatively with the police, local authorities and other bodies in cases in which it is suspected that a child, young person or vulnerable adult has suffered abuse or is at risk of suffering abuse. - 7.
 To give advice and guidance to the Bishop and other church officers on safeguarding matters. - 8.
-To report to the Bishop's Staff Meeting, the Diocesan safeguarding Advisory Panel, Cathedral Chapter and other diocesan bodies on the progress of safeguarding arrangements; - 9.
-To give advice, information and support to victim/survivors of abuse and ensure the diocese responds well to those who have suffered abuse; - 10.
-To undertake and commission risk assessments including those undertaken in line with the Clergy Risk Assessment Regulations; - 11.
-To provide, or co-ordinate the provision of, training on safeguarding matters in line with House of Bishops' Guidance; - 12.
-To facilitate and contribute to the work of the diocesan safeguarding advisory panel, in close collaboration with the Chair; - 13.
-To implement, or co-ordinate the implementation of, the policy and guidance issued by the House of Bishops; - 14.
-To give advice, information and support to PCCs and parish safeguarding officers on the implementation of the policy and guidance issued by the House of Bishops; - 15.
-To oversee the monitoring of implementation of policy and guidance and, where appropriate, to challenge PCCs and parish safeguarding officers on what they have done to implement policy and guidance; - 16.
-To offer advice and assistance in the safe recruitment of staff and volunteers;
+To report to the Bishop's Staff Meeting, the Diocesan Safeguarding Advisory Panel, Cathedral Chapter and other diocesan bodies on the progress of safeguarding arrangements. - 9.
+To give advice, information and support to victim/survivors of abuse and ensure the diocese responds well to those who have suffered abuse. - 10.
+To undertake and commission risk assessments including those undertaken in line with the Clergy Risk Assessment Regulations. - 11.
+To provide, or co-ordinate the provision of training on safeguarding matters in line with House of Bishops' Guidance. - 12.
+To facilitate and contribute to the work of the diocesan safeguarding advisory panel, in close collaboration with the Chair. - 13.
+To implement, or co-ordinate the implementation of, the policy and guidance issued by the House of Bishops. - 14.
+To give advice, information and support to PCCs and parish safeguarding officers on the implementation of the policy and guidance issued by the House of Bishops;

-- 17. To inform the National Safeguarding Team when the advisor thinks that safeguarding matters are not being dealt with properly and it has not proved possible to resolve within the diocese the points at issue; - 18.
-To ensure that safeguarding records are kept that are accessible, accurate, securely held and able to be analysed. - 19.
-To oversee the completion of Data Subject Access Requests (DSARs) in relation to safeguarding matters; - 20.
-To be responsible for managing and co-ordinating on-call provision, ensuring that responses to emergency requests are managed and followed up on promptly and effectively. - 21.
-To work collaboratively with the National Safeguarding Team and attend national events and activities; - 22.
-To engage in professional supervision and continual professional development; - 23.
+- 15. To oversee the monitoring of implementation of policy and guidance and, where appropriate, to challenge PCCs and parish safeguarding officers on what they have done to implement policy and guidance; - 16.
+To offer advice and assistance in the safe recruitment of staff and volunteers; - 17.
+To inform the National Safeguarding Team when the advisor thinks that safeguarding matters are not being dealt with properly and it has not proved possible to resolve within the diocese the points at issue; - 18.
+To inform the National Safeguarding Team of any safeguarding issue which concerns a member of senior clergy; - 19.
+To ensure that safeguarding records are kept that are accessible, accurate, securely held and able to be analysed. - 20.
+To oversee the completion of Data Subject Access Requests (DSARs) in relation to safeguarding matters; - 21.
+To be responsible for managing and co-ordinating on-call provision, ensuring that responses to emergency requests are managed and followed up on promptly and effectively. - 22.
+To work collaboratively with the National Safeguarding Team and attend national events and activities; - 23.
+To engage in professional supervision and continual professional development; - 24.
 To undertake serious incident reporting to the Charity Commission on behalf of the Diocesan Secretary.